CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

     Ar --- Br("Boromir (4•1)")
     Fr --- Lg("Legolas (6•2)")
 ```
+For example, if you have 3 characters in play, the 3 characters can move separately and perhaps do more in terms of acquiring marshalling points (items, other characters, etc.); but each individual character is more vulnerable to danger.
+However, the same 3 characters operating as a company might acquire marshalling points more slowly, but they are safer (i.e., you risk less).

+Normally, a company is limited to a size of seven, but a company at a Haven site may be of any size.
+For these purposes, a Wizard counts as a character, but an ally does not.
+The size of a company is determined for each company at the beginning of the movement/hazard phase (e.g., it remains fixed even if a character leaves the company). <span id="page15" class="page-number">15</span>

 ## 6 • MOVEMENT

  In _METW_ the lands of northwest Middle-earth are represented by regions.
 The site cards represent places that characters can visit within those regions.
 Each company has a site card associated with it—the company is located at that site.
 Starting characters are brought into play at the Rivendell site.